 The line should also be inspected for abrasions or signs of deterioration.
 Replace the line if it shows any sign of damage or deterioration.
-It is important to replace the anchor line with a new line of the type recommended or supplied by the windlass manufacturer.
+If the boat is equipped with a windlass, it is important to replace the anchor line with a new line of the type recommended or supplied by the windlass manufacturer.

-Windlass & Rope Locker
+Windlass Compartment & Rope Locker